wilsondhanamarthen/market-risk-analysis/README.md

 ## Financial Concepts Used

-Financial Concepts Used
 This project implements several core financial risk metrics commonly used in quantitative finance and portfolio risk analysis.

-Log Returns — Measures continuous asset returns and is widely used in financial modeling.
+- **Log Returns** — Measures continuous asset returns and is widely used in financial modeling.

-Annual Return — Scales the average daily return to yearly performance.
+- **Annual Return** — Scales the average daily return to yearly performance.

-Annual Volatility — Measures the dispersion of returns and represents market risk.
+- **Annual Volatility** — Measures the dispersion of returns and represents market risk.

-Sharpe Ratio — Evaluates risk-adjusted return by comparing return to volatility.
+- **Sharpe Ratio** — Evaluates risk-adjusted return by comparing return to volatility.

-Skewness — Measures asymmetry in the return distribution.
+- **Skewness** — Measures asymmetry in the return distribution.

-Kurtosis — Measures the presence of extreme values (fat tails) in returns.
+- **Kurtosis** — Measures the presence of extreme values (fat tails) in returns.

-Value at Risk (VaR) — Estimates potential losses at a given confidence level (95% in this project).
+- **Value at Risk (VaR)** — Estimates potential losses at a given confidence level (95% in this project).

-Maximum Drawdown — Measures the largest peak-to-trough decline in cumulative returns.
+- **Maximum Drawdown** — Measures the largest peak-to-trough decline in cumulative returns.

-Rolling Volatility — Tracks how volatility evolves over time using moving windows.
+- **Rolling Volatility** — Tracks how volatility evolves over time using moving windows.

-Correlation Matrix — Shows how assets move relative to each other, useful for diversification analysis.
+- **Correlation Matrix** — Measures how assets move relative to each other and helps analyze diversification within a portfolio.

 ---